kalab-oto/zoraptera-occurrence-dataset/scripts/README.md

 `plot.r` - plots for publication and for graphical data summary in `README.md`

-`session_info.txt` - R session info for reproducibility
+`session_info/` - directody with separate R sessions info for reproducibility